krisz4/sw-search-demo/README.md

 #### State Management

 - useState hook to manage components internal state
-- react-query to manage server side data
+- react-query to manage server-side data
-- react context to pass down wheter fonts are loaded
+- react context to pass down whether fonts are loaded
-  - I want to show a custom loading screen while app is loading the fonts, this causes the screens to render too, but without the fonts loading first it can cause an error
+  - I want to show a custom loading screen while the app is loading the fonts, this causes the screens to render too, but without the fonts loading first it can cause an error

 #### API Data Fetching

 The app uses the `useQuery` hook from `@tanstack/react-query` to fetch character data from the API.
-Stale time is set to 60000ms meaning the data won't be refetched again until one minute passed by or user manually refetches using pull to refresh.
+Stale time is set to 60000ms meaning the data won't be refetched again until one minute passed by or the user manually refetches using pull to refresh.

 ```
 queryFn: () =>